 Source: 2002 A.T.
 Thru-Hikers Companion

-Personal StuffI climbed the Crockers on an AT section hike the summer of 1987.
-My best hiking buddy Rainier hiked most of the Maine AT with me.
+Personal StuffCo-author Bark Eater climbed the Crockers on an AT section hike the summer of 1987.
+His best hiking buddy Rainier hiked most of the Maine AT with him.
 She was the best trail dog ever.
 Catamount also considers this a favorite area.
 He has spent someone around 10 full days hiking in the Carrabassett Valley region and considers it among the best mountain destinations in the Northeast.